 There's also the issue of the bugs directing an asteroid at a planet half a galaxy away and hitting.
 They're also patient enough to wait centuries (if not millennia) for that to happen, given the asteroid's speed.

-It's hinted at that the asteroid impact was a coincidence and that it was used to fuel a propaganda campaign and help to launch an aggressive invasion of the bug planet.
+It's hinted at (in the film) that the asteroid impact was a coincidence and that it was used to fuel a propaganda campaign and help to launch an aggressive invasion of the bug planet.
+The novel contains no such reference, and does not show the asteroid, so it could have been launched with some kind of propulsion system to make it travel at faster-than-light speeds.

 The eponymous Paul has said that he comes from the "northern spiral of the Andromeda Galaxy".
 Aren't there plenty of nice spirals in the Milky Way?
 If "northern" means "galactic north", then the "northern spiral arm" of a galaxy is sort of like the northernmost point on the equator...